SmileTM/Tensorflow2.X-GPU-CUDA9.0/README.md

 # Tensorflow2.X-GPU-CUDA9.0
 Tensorflow2.X-GPU-CUDA9.0

-This Tensorflow2.X-GPU-CUDA9.0 is bazel from the sorce code of Google.
+This Tensorflow2.X-GPU-CUDA9.0 is bazeled from the sorce code of Google.